-7. Use the same procedures as steps 1 to 8 described in the "Assigning a Keyword for the first time" section to enter "1234".
+7. Use the same procedures as steps 1 to 8 described in the "Turning on the Security function by assigning a keyword for the first time" section to enter "1234".

-Each time one number is entered, an "" (asterisk) will appear.
+Each time one number is entered, an "%" (asterisk) will appear.
 Keyword appears as asterisks so the real keyword is hidden.